 To keep it very simple, there is only one key difference in lab-grown and mined diamonds: point of origin, or the setting from where the diamond comes.
 Like how pearls that are farmed are only different from wild pearls because they are grown in a controlled environment, the same is true for diamonds.
 The finished product after a lab-grown process is exactly like the finished product in nature (if not better, thanks to technology!).
 Diamonds created in the lab and diamonds formed in the Earth share the exact same physical, optical, and chemical properties, which make the differences basically indistinguishable, even to trained professionals!

-How do lab-grown diamonds and mined diamonds share the same properties?
+How do lab-grown diamonds (New Grown Diamond) and mined diamonds share the same properties?

 This is one of the most important things to understand when you begin to get a clear understanding of the differences in diamonds.
 Diamonds, whether their origin is in a lab or in the Earth, are both made from carbon.
 Specifically, carbon atoms are subjected to high heat and high pressure, which causes the atoms to crystallize.
 This process continues in layers until a diamond is formed.
 Because both types of diamonds are made from pure carbon, they are the same chemically, physically, and optically.
 If it seems like we are emphasizing this point — we are!
 Lab-created diamonds and Earth-mined diamonds are only different based on the setting in which they formed — otherwise, they are both beautiful products of carbon subjected to high heat and high pressure.

 Do lab-grown and mined diamonds really look the same?